rdegges/rdegges-blog/articles/2011/establishing-a-writing-habit.md

-# Randall Degges

-## This is an archived post This is an archived post

-[Previous][]   [Index][]   [Next][]

-### Establishing a Writing Habit
+Title: Establishing a Writing Habit

-December 13 2011, 6:51 PM  by Randall Degges
+Date: 2011-12-13
+Tags: personal development

+![Feather Pen Sketch][]

 I'm a big fan of personal growth and development.
 My thought on the matter is that each of us is only given a little time to live, so we might as well make the most of it.
 Improving yourself is always a good time investment.

 A few years ago I started building positive habits.
-I read a few [books][], and learned that one of the most effective ways to cultivate yourself is by slowly building positive habits into your daily routine, one at a time.
-Shortly thereafter I discovered [HabitForge][], a webapp that helps you build new habits by sending you daily email reminders and tracking your progress.
+I read a few books, and learned that one of the most effective ways to cultivate yourself is by slowly building positive habits into your daily routine, one at a time.
+Shortly thereafter I discovered [HabitForge][], a web application that helps you build new habits by sending you daily email reminders and tracking your progress.

 Let's say you want to read for 30 minutes every day.
 According to the research HabitForge has done, if you force yourself to read 30 minutes a day for 21 days in a row, your 30 minutes of reading will have become a natural habit.
 Of course, your habit won't come *completely* naturally (you will still have to put fourth conscious effort to do it each day), but it will be significantly easier for you to maintain day after day.

 The catch is that if you [break-the-chain][], you have to start your 21 day habit building cycle fresh.
 This means that if you read for 20 days in a row, but on the 21st day forget--you're our of luck.
 You'll need to start again from day 1, and work through a full 21 day period before your habit will become second nature.

 The great thing about the 21 day method is that it seems to work (at least it does for me).
 Last year I built several habits that I've kept since.
 My only regret is that I didn't continue to add more habits after successfully establishing a few great ones.

 Which brings me to the topic of this article...

-Writing
+### Writing

 I've always enjoyed writing.
 It appeals to my sentimental side.
 There's something about writing that just feels great.
 The best way I can describe the way I feel when writing is:

-Imagine [Leonardo da Vinci][] in his workshop in Italy in the late 1400's.
-He's been obsessively locked up in there for weeks on end buliding a new prototype.
+Imagine [Leonardo DaVinci][] in his workshop in Italy in the late 1400s.
+He's been obsessively locked up in there for weeks on end building a new prototype.
 It's late at night, and there are papers scattered across his desk.
-He's sitting on a wooden stool, hunched over the desk working by candlelight, madly scribbling his discoveries using a [feather pen][] into an extremely aged looking notebook.
+He's sitting on a wooden stool, hunched over the desk working by candlelight, madly scribbling his discoveries using a feather pen into an extremely aged looking notebook.

 That's how writing makes me feel.